tushartushar/taksidiotis/guide.md

 [Click to see more](http://www.theacropolismuseum.gr/)

 * Apart from Athens, if you are in Greece and you have decided to visit parts of the rest of the country as well, one of the most important and most visited Greek museums is the Delphi Archaeological Museum.
 This museum displays some of the most valuable ancient Greece's surviving treasures, like Heniokhos (also known as Charioteer of Delphi), the Sphinx of Naxos and many more.
 Delphi was considered to be the navel (or center) of the earth and should definitely be one of the top priority destinations of every visitor.

+* Don't forget to visit the Archaeological Museum of Delphi.The Archaeological Museum of Delphi is one of the most important in Greece since it exhibits the history of the Delphic sanctuary, site of the most famous ancient Greek oracle.
+Its rich collections comprise primarily architectural sculpture and statues donated to the sanctuary reflecting its religious, political and artistic activities from its early years in the 8th century BC to its decline in Late Antiquity.[Click to see more] (http://odysseus.culture.gr/h/1/eh151.jsp?obj_id=3404)

 ## Restaurants/Tavernas